Have you ever wondered how the wealthy pay so little in taxes relative to their income? In fact, you may wonder do rich people even pay taxes?

 From the tables above, you can see from the federal level how to pay zero taxes by generating qualified passive income.

-Specifically for qualified passive income (long-term capital gains) tax rates in 2021, if you make $40,400 for single taxpayers and $80,800 for married, filing jointly taxpayers, you fall into the 0% tax rate.
+Specifically for qualified passive income (long-term capital gains) tax rates in 2021, if you make $40,400 for single taxpayers and $80,800 for married, filing jointly taxpayers in 2021, you fall into the 0% tax rate.

 Of course, these income levels are tax-free (not including the consequences of state taxes) if you don’t also make ordinary income above those levels plus your respective standard deduction to push you into the 15% long-term capital gains bracket.